Ordisoftware/Hebrew-Calendar/README.md

 - Add option to choose action for double-click in visual month: nothing, set active or select day.
 - Add Ctrl + Click to select day even if the related option is disabled.
+- Add Shift + Arrows keyboard shortcuts to move to previous or next day or week.
 - Some fixes.

 #### 2021.09.22 - Version 9.2